-Vocal responses were recorded at a sampling rate of 44100 Hz and for a duration of 2000 ms. During the preprocessing, we checked for the onset of each vocal files manually, using Praat, and we noted if the responses were correct, incorrect, presented dysfluencies, or if there were no responses at all.
+Vocal responses were recorded at a sampling rate of 44100 Hz and for a duration of 2000 ms. During the preprocessing, we checked for the onset of each vocal file manually, using Praat, and we noted if the responses were correct, incorrect, presented dysfluencies, or if there were no responses at all.
 This preprocessing was limited to the item tests.
 All of the other vocal files corresponding to either training items or fillers items were discarded.

 Recall task

 During this task we presented to the participant the full set of distractor words that were used during the procedure for the test trials.
-In total there were 180 distractor words (90 for the semantical relatedness, 90 for the phonological relatedness) that were used, to which we added 180 words that were not used.
-A trial was as follow (see Figure 1): a fixation cross was displayed for 500 ms and replaced by a distractor words in the middle of the screen.
-The task of the participants was to indicate if they have seen or not seen the distractor during the procedure, by pressing one of two keyboard keys.
+In total there were 180 distractor words (90 for the semantically related condition, 90 for the phonologically related condition) that were used, to which we added 180 words that were not used.
+A trial was as follows (see Figure 1): a fixation cross was displayed for 500 ms and replaced by a distractor word in the middle of the screen.
+Participants were asked to indicate if they had seen the distractor during the procedure or not by pressing one of two designated keys on the keyboard.

 Delayed naming task

-During the delayed naming procedure, we displayed every test pictures (90) used during the experiment.
+During the delayed naming procedure, we displayed every test picture (90) used during the experiment.
 The task of the participants was to wait for a signal to produce the name of the picture.
-A trial was as follow (see Figure 1): a fixation cross was presented during 700 ms, and replaced by a picture for 1000 ms. A blank interval, with a random duration ranging from 1200 to 2000 ms followed, and was replaced by a blue circle for 1500 ms. An inter stimulus interval of 300 ms followed.
+A trial was as follows (see Figure 1): a fixation cross was presented for 700 ms, and replaced by a picture for 1000 ms. A blank interval, with a random duration ranging from 1200 to 2000 ms followed, and was replaced by a blue circle for 1500 ms. An inter stimulus interval of 300 ms followed.
 Participants had to give the name of the picture only at the onset of the blue circle.
 They were instructed to avoid any articulatory preparation when waiting for the blue circle to appear.
-Vocal responses were recorded and we manually corrected for the onset latencies by using praat.
+Vocal responses were recorded and we manually corrected for the onset latencies by using Praat.
 Vocal responses were recorded at a sampling rate of 44100 Hz and for a duration of 2000 ms.

 Reading task